-The plants which require more exposure to light than its duration are called long-day plants (LDP).
+The plants which require more exposure to light are called long-day plants (LDP).
 For example – Radish, Spinach, Sugar beet etc.

-Those plants which require less exposure to light than its duration are called short-day plants (SDP).For example- Sunflower, Rice, Soybeans, Tobacco, etc.
+Those plants which require less exposure to light are called short-day plants (SDP).For example- Sunflower, Rice, Soybeans, Tobacco, etc.

 Plants in which the flowering occur irrespective of the day lengths are called day-neutral plants (DNP).
-For example- Pea plants, Sunflower, Tomatoes, etc.
+For example- Pea plants, Tomatoes, etc.

 Scientists worldwide use photoperiodism for the classification and location analysis of plants.
 Long day plants, such as chrysanthemums, hibiscus, petunias, and spinach, can never be found where the length of the day is less.
 Similarly, short-day plants, such as cotton, spinach, rice, and sugarcane are not typically found where the length of the night is less.